astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ tmpl/foo/edit.php](https://github.com/astridx/boilerplate/compare/t14b...t15a#diff-1637778e5f7d1d56dd1751af1970f01b)

-In the form for editing an element we add a form field for setting the language.
+In the form for editing an element we add a form field for specifying the language.
+For this we use the layout `administrator/components/com_foos/ tmpl/foo/edit_associations.php` created earlier in this part.

+> Why the layout `edit_associations.php` is called in the file `edit.php` with the name `associations`, you might already think.
+In the part about the layouts, I go into this in more detail.

 [administrator/components/com_foos/ tmpl/foo/edit.php](https://github.com/astridx/boilerplate/blob/a477530dc5e1a7a5d574ee2019951af2a5264eb5/src/administrator/components/com_foos/tmpl/foo/edit.php)

 ```php {diff}
  use Joomla\CMS\Factory;
  use Joomla\CMS\HTML\HTMLHelper;
 +use Joomla\CMS\Language\Associations;